 Making Safeguarding Personal 2017 – 2019

-As part of our 2017-19 support programme we have published details of a range of audio visual resources following the recommendations of the MSP Temperature Check.
+As part of our 2017-19 support programme we have published published a suite of resources intended to support partners and Safeguarding Adults Boards (SABs) in developing and promoting Making Safeguarding Personal (MSP) and of a range of audio visual resources following the recommendations of the MSP Temperature Check.

 Making Safeguarding Personal 2015 – 2017

 ADASS commissioned a ‘temperature check’ to assess the progress of MSP in local areas, as well as to help and encourage people to embed it within their authorities and with their boards and partners.
 When compared to previous MSP evaluations, the results revealed a positive picture of dedication and innovation.
 The vast majority of those interviewed had built MSP into their mainstream services and were achieving better outcomes for people needing care and support who had experienced abuse or neglect.
 However some areas are still struggling to make headway with MSP, some have stalled and the approach itself has only gained limited traction within partner agencies such as the police and NHS.

 The check itself was very wide-ranging, achieving coverage of 76 per cent of English local authorities through in depth interviews with their safeguarding leads.
 The comprehensive recommendations offer a practical way forward and many examples of good practice are given.

 Linking into the implementation of the Care Act and other sector led priorities for safeguarding adults, many councils are now exploring how to mainstream the MSP approach to safeguarding practice and policy.
 This evaluation of MSP activity in 2014/15 was commissioned from Research in Practice for Adults and funded by the Department of Health through the LGA.
 The evaluation contains some key recommendation service planning and delivery:

 - explore how to enable good outcomes for people by working with them through the safeguarding process in a timely way rather than one constrained by timescales